2015–16 Kent Invicta Football League

-The 2015–16 Kent Invicta Football League season was the fifth and last in the history of Kent Invicta Football League, a football competition in England.
+The 2015–16 Kent Invicta Football League season, known for sponsorship reasons as the Pain & Glory Sports Kent Invicta League, was the fifth and last in the history of Kent Invicta Football League, a football competition in England for clubs located in and adjacent to the historic county of Kent.
 At the end of the season, the league merged with the Southern Counties East League and became the lower division of the merged league.

+The league comprised one division and there was also a league cup competition, the Challenge Trophy.

-League table
+The League

-The league consisted of 20 clubs after Hollands & Blair were promoted to Southern Counties East League and five clubs joined the league:
+The league comprised twenty clubs of which fifteen competed in the league the previous season, together with five additional clubs: